Len4m/gtfolenam/README.en.md

 The system binaries `sudo`, `suid`, or with `capabilities` are scanned and checked if they exist on the [GTFOBins](https://gtfobins.github.io/) website.
 If the binary exists, a link to the information is shown.

+**Designed to work in environments where additional dependencies cannot be installed**, automatically detecting available tools on the system.

 ## Help

 ```